Citizen-Participation-Thesis/deliverable-application/README.md

 For good measure, you should have at least 10 GB of free disk space.

 # Build Instructions
-Here are the suggested instruction for building application to your device, which consist of 5 steps.
+Here are the 5 steps to build the application to your mobile device.
 If you are reading this and you are not on GitHub, disregard step 2.
-We have included the APK-file, build.apk, of the built application that you may transfer directly to your device if you are familiar with developing for Android.

 ## 1. Download Unity Hub and Unity Editor